A comprehensive review of non-obscure search engines

 3) The Independents

 Search engines in this category have the most work cut out for themselves by creating their own index without the help of existing players.
 In case you didn’t know, search engines are technically a type of AI that is constantly trying to re-rank web pages so that the page listed first is the one you are most likely to click on, given your query.
 Naturally, that means that independent search engines have a lot of catching up work to do since they do not use the many years of user-generated feedback that the goliaths have.
 Brave Search is by far the most popular one in this category, but there is also Mojeek.
+There is also Yep, but it’s currently very bare-bones, so I don’t consider it further in this post.

 4) The Weird ones

 With the recent boom of Large-Language-Models (LLMs), there have been a lot of companies trying to give internet search a new spin.
 These generally emphasize an AI generated summary of the results pages, with the actual results listing being more in the background.
 While this certainly is useful for quick, low-stakes questions, I don’t find them very useful for doing serious research.
 Perplexity AI is the most well-known one, but the original player in this space is probably You.com.
 It should be noted that Perplexity does track users, so is not the most privacy-conscious choice.
 Because this category of search tools is so different, they are harder to compare, so I will omit them from the following sections.
+Another search engine that could be considered and is fairly well-known is Yandex.
+In my opinion, it might not be the most trustworthy choice for unbiased information, though be it a different bias than what the big tech companies are said to have.

 A very flawed empirical comparison